PreibischLab/FRC-QE/README.md

 ### 6. Citations

-If you find this plugin useful please support us by cite our paper:
+If you find this plugin useful please support us by citing our paper:
 <br />

 TBA